 We may in the future seek to acquire or invest in businesses, products or technologies that we believe could complement or expand our business, enhance our technical capabilities or otherwise offer growth opportunities.
-However, our term loan and revolving credit facility prohibits our ability to merge with or acquire any other entity, and so we could only do so with the lender's consent.
-If we were to pursue such acquisitions or investments, they could create risks for us, including:
+However, our term loan and revolving credit facility prohibits our ability to merge with or acquire any other entity.
+Even if we were allowed to pursue such acquisitions or investments, they could create risks for us, including: